Sitecorgi/drjoannepaul/content/consultancy.md

 ---
 ## Consultancy

 Joanne has consulted on a number of historical projects, including TV and radio programs, heritage sites and museums, as well as books, magazines, podcasts and YouTube series.
+She is a [Consulting Partner at History Studio International](https://historystudio.com/joanne-paul/).

 Her expertise includes: